kb-dk/kb-util/README.md

 The content of `kb-util` is expected to be used across multiple projects and it is expected to be a light weight dependency: Please don't add an utility for OCRing of subtitles from video streams, requiring gigabytes of third party libraries.

+**Important:** Refactoring or other changes that breaks backwards compatibility should be explicitly discussed with the reviewer.

 ## Release procedure